-In Verisk Maplecroft’s Women’s and Girls’ Rights Index 2016, Lesotho is ranked 119th out of 198 countries (where 1st denotes the greatest risk).
-The index categorises the country as exposing investors to a ‘medium risk’ of association with practices that discriminate against, or otherwise limit or infringe the rights of, women and girls.
+In Verisk Maplecroft’s Women and Girls’ Rights Index 2017, Lesotho is ranked 48th out of 198 countries, where 1.00 denotes greatest risk (where ranks closer to one denote greatest risk).
+This means that businesses and investors are at ‘high risk’ of association with practices that discriminate against, or otherwise infringe upon the rights of women and girls.

 Lesotho is also ranked 73rd in the World Economic Forum’s 2017 Gender Gap Index, having fallen 12 places since the 2016 version.
 This rank represents the persistent institutional barriers to gender equality in the country, and suggests low prospects of improvement.

 Provisions in constitutional and national law prohibiting gender-based discrimination are often overridden by more conservative customary law in many areas.
 For example, customary law determines inheritance and land rights, recognising only male heirs.
 While women can contest such cases in court, decisions often uphold male primogeniture.
 Women’s rights groups like the WLSA have argued such laws impede women’s capacity to assert themselves politically, and make them economically dependent on men.

 Domestic violence is widespread, and the lack of specific penalties for spousal abuse drives ongoing violations.
 Young girls, in particular, are at high risk of violence.
 Many marry young as a means of survival, due to lack of employment opportunities or the death of parents as a result of HIV/AIDS.
 Although national law sets the minimum age of marriage at 21 with some exceptions, 1 in 5 girls are married before their 18th birthday.